Common limitations for camera and radar

 - When replacing the windscreen, the camera and radar unit must be recalibrated by a workshop

-An authorised Volvo workshop is recommended.to ensure that all the camera and radar-based systems in the car function.
+An authorised Volvo workshop is recommended.to ensure the functionality of all the camera and radar-based systems in the car.

 The radar unit's ability to detect a vehicle ahead is greatly reduced if the speed of the vehicle ahead is very different to the speed of your own car.